Decoding the string in terms of holographic quantum maps

 The discontinuity in the time coordinates ($t_1$ and $t_2$) at the interface located at $x_1 = x_2=0$ can be undone using separate conformal transformations on the two sides which involve coordinate transformations

 and the associated Weyl transformations that brings the metric on both sides back to the Minkowski form.
 The most general choices of $\mathbb{h}_{1,2}$ at the linear order are

-where $\alpha$ is an arbitrary constant parameter which acts as an overall (diagonal) conformal transformation that changes the background state (see below).
+where $\kappa_\omega$ is an arbitrary $\mathcal{O}(\epsilon^0)$ (frequency dependent) parameter which acts as an overall (diagonal) conformal transformation that changes the conformal frame (see below).
 It is easy to see using \eqref{Eq:h12} that \eqref{Eq:CT} preserves the interface at $\tilde{x}_{1,2}=0$ where $\tilde{t}_2=\tilde{t}_1$.
 We therefore obtain continuous coordinates and metric across the interface.
-These conformal transformations can be uplifted to bulk diffeomorphisms ($X^\mu \rightarrow \widetilde{X}^\mu$ with $X^\mu$ denoting bulk coordinates) on both sides \cite{Balasubramanian:1999re,Skenderis:2008dg,deHaro:2000vlm}, and both the induced metric and the extrinsic curvatures of $\Sigma_{1,2}$ remain invariant under these bulk diffeomorphisms {($X^\mu(\tau,\sigma) \rightarrow \widetilde{X}^\mu(\tau,\sigma)$)}, producing an equivalent solution of the junction conditions.
+These conformal transformations can be uplifted to bulk diffeomorphisms ($X^\mu(\tau,\sigma) \rightarrow \widetilde{X}^\mu(\tau,\sigma))$ with $X^\mu$ denoting bulk coordinates on both sides \cite{Balasubramanian:1999re,Skenderis:2008dg,deHaro:2000vlm}, and both the induced metric and the extrinsic curvatures of $\Sigma_{1,2}$ remain invariant under these bulk diffeomorphisms, producing an equivalent solution of the junction conditions.

 Under the conformal transformations, the energy-momentum tensors on both sides of the interface transform as

 where